e2eSolutionArchitect/academy/masterclass/azure/azure-architect.md

 ----------------------------
 ### About this training program
 The aim of the 3 months dedicated Azure cloud program is to build you from ***Beginner to Pro*** by guiding you through the actual cloud problem-solving scenarios like real industry business cases.
+This 3 month is the combined study for Role-based learning and certification.
+Candidates will be highly encouraged to complete the certification exam without delay after the program.

 ***IMPORTANT***
 - Masterclass is a ***Hybrid Workshop*** program.
 For those who are out-of-city candidates, the 'Online Classroom' link will be shared.